Getting set up for PTO with Justworks is easy. From your main dashboard, click the link under "HR."

 While creating your PTO policy, you can choose whether or not the time your hourly employees take from this policy are automatically included on their timecards once approved.

 If you prefer to not have this time automatically sync in their timecards, you can select ‘unsync.’
 You can change this setting at any time.

 Assigning policies to specific employees

-After the policy has been created, you can select which employees need to be assigned to the specific policy.
+After the PTO policy has been created, you can select which employees need to be assigned to the specific policy.
 To help break this down, you can choose to group employees by employee type, department, or office location.
-For example, you can create different policies for full-time and part-time employees or give your employees in New York a different policy than your employees in California.
+For example, you can create different PTO policies for full-time and part-time employees or give your employees in New York a different PTO policy than your employees in California.

 Disabling policies is easy.
-First, navigate to HR > Time off policies > Policies.
+First, navigate to HR > Paid Time off > Policies.
 From here, you should see all of your active policies.
 To disable, just click on the “Disable” button in the top right corner of the policy.